Prepare Your Swimming Pool for The Winter

 - Backwash: Perform a backwash while running the filters in reverse, then dispose of the wastewater.

-- Rinse: After the backwash, rinse the system and put your valve in winterize setting to drain water from the valve.
-Many sand filter systems have a winterize setting that you can easily use when you are ready to shut down your pool.
+- Rinse: After the backwash, rinse the system and put your valve in a winterized setting to drain water from the valve.
+Many sand filter systems have a winterized setting that you can easily use when you are ready to shut down your pool.

 - Drain: Completely drain the water by unscrewing the drain cap at the bottom of your filter.

-- Disconnect hoses: Disconnect all the hoses from your sand pool filter systems and store them in a safe and secure place until you can use them once more.
+- Disconnect hoses: Disconnect all the hoses from your sand pool filter systems and store them safely and securely until you can use them again.

 Step 5: Cartridge Filters